Introduction to Ultem 3D printing with miniFactory

 3D printing of ULTEM material is a rapidly growing market, as 3D printing allows parts to be manufactured faster, more cheaply and more flexibly compared to traditional manufacturing methods.
 However, Ultem 3D printing requires state-of-the-art 3D printing hardware.
-The miniFactory Ultra 3D printer has been developed for high-performance polymers such as ULTEM 3D printing, and every detail has been carefully thought out for the best results.
+The miniFactory Industrial 3D printers have been developed for high-performance polymers such as ULTEM 3D printing, and every detail has been carefully thought out for the best results.

 PEI (Polyetherimide) is an amorphous high-performance polymer that is better known by its trade name ULTEM®.
 There are two known versions of the material available as 3D printing material: ULTEM AM9085F and ULTEM AM1010F (PEI9085 and PEI1010).
 Both materials can only be 3D printed with FFF technology due to their high processing temperatures.